asrithadaida/E-Commerce-Shopping/testfile.md

 #### Not to be tested

-There should be very few (if anything) in this table.
-This is reserved for things that cannot be tested for some reason.
-When you have completed this table, delete this paragraph.

 | Feature description | List of functional requirements | Rationale |
 | ------------------- | ------------------------------- | --------- |